hartzell/cimr/README.md

   YAML file.
 - Only configure two users and two levels of authorization (`admin` and `anonymous`) -- replication without fuss means that groups that need isolation can be given separate systems.
+Anonymous access is "opt-in", default is to disable it.
 - Configure one or more Jenkins slaves that communicate with the master via SSH.
 - Use the GitHub and the GitHub Pull Request Builder plugins to